 Nobody’s perfect.
-Sometimes when you leave your home in a rush, you don’t think about closing your garage.
+You may not even think about closing your garage when you leave home in a rush.
 It happens to everyone.
 Unfortunately, when your garage door is left open, it’s an open invitation for anyone to come in.
 Garage door opener manufacturers like LiftMaster® offer options such as a garage door timer.
-This is hooked up with your opener to automatically close your garage door after a set amount of time.
+This addition connects with your opener to automatically close your garage door after a set amount of time.
 You can pre-program this time, making sure your garage is never left open for too long.

-Take away more opportunity for a burglar to break into your garage by carrying your remote opener with you.
-You should never leave your garage door opener in your car, even if it is parked in the garage.
-There are small keychain remotes you can use to replace your big clicker at most home improvement stores or through your local garage door dealer.
+Take away more opportunities for a burglar to break into your garage by carrying your remote opener with you.
+You should never leave your garage door opener in your car, even if you park in the garage.
+You can use small keychain remotes to replace your big clicker at most home improvement stores or through your local garage door dealer.
 When purchasing a keychain remote, be sure to match both the brand and year of your current opener.

 Secure Your Interior Door

 With attached garages, there’s typically an interior door into your home.
-You want to be sure that door is as secure as any other external doors around your house.
+You want to ensure the door is as secure as any other external doors around your house.
 If somehow someone can get into your garage, you want to be sure they can’t get any further into your home.
-There are many options which include a deadbolt, multiple locks or even padlocks with programmed entry codes.
+You can choose from many options, including a deadbolt, multiple locks or even padlocks with programmed entry codes.

 Contact RCS Carolinas with any questions or concerns about your garage door security measures.

 Although we rarely think of garage doors as a safety risk, they are likely the largest and heaviest moving object in your home.
 Understanding how your door works and taking these preventive measures can ensure your home remains safe.